1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Colon Tumors in Jersey Village

-• Minimally invasive surgery: Laparoscopic resection to remove the tumor with smaller incisions and faster recovery.
+• Minimally invasive surgery: The laparoscopic operation to excise the tumor with smaller cuts and quick healing.

-• Surgical resection with lymph node sampling: Colectomy and lymphadenectomy to stage the disease and ensure complete removal.
+• Surgical resection with lymph node sampling: Coletomy and lymphadenectomy to stage the disease and be sure to remove all of it.

-• Chemotherapy or radiation: Neoadjuvant (pre-surgery) or adjuvant (post-surgery) treatments for larger or deeper tumors.
+• Chemotherapy or radiation: Neoadjuvant (before surgery) or adjuvant (after surgery) chemotherapy or radiations of larger or deeper tumors.

-• Tumor marker testing: Regular CEA blood tests and follow-up colonoscopies to monitor treatment response and detect any recurrence.
+• Tumor marker testing: Periodic blood tests of CEA and post treatment colonoscopies to check on the progress of treatment and to indicate any recurrence.

 Why Choose GastroDoxs?